 Commodity Price Environment - Our business is impacted by commodity prices.
-If commodity prices remain weak for a sustained period, our natural gas throughput and NGL volumes may be impacted, particularly as producers are curtailing or redirecting drilling.
-Drilling activity levels vary by geographic area, but in general, we have observed widespread decreases in drilling activity with lower commodity prices.
+If commodity prices weaken for a sustained period, our natural gas throughput and NGL volumes may be impacted, particularly as producers are curtailing or redirecting drilling.
+Drilling activity levels vary by geographic area; we have observed decreases in drilling activity in certain regions, and increases in drilling activity in others.
 The midstream natural gas industry is cyclical, with the operating results of companies in the industry significantly affected by drilling activity, which may be impacted by prevailing commodity prices.
-Commodity prices have declined substantially compared to historical periods and experienced significant volatility during 2015, as illustrated in Item 1A.
+Commodity prices have been lower compared to historical periods and experienced significant volatility during recent years, as illustrated in Item 1A.
 Risk Factors - "Our cash flow is affected by natural gas, NGL and condensate prices."
 Despite recent short-term weakness, our long-term view is that commodity prices will be at levels that we believe will support continued growth in natural gas, condensate and NGL production.

 Natural Gas Gathering and Processing Margins - Except for our fee-based contracts, which may be impacted by throughput volumes, our natural gas gathering and processing profitability is dependent upon commodity prices, natural gas supply, and demand for natural gas, NGLs and condensate.
 Commodity prices, which are impacted by the balance between supply and demand, have historically been volatile.
 Throughput volumes could decline should commodity prices and drilling levels continue to experience weakness.
 Our long-term view is that as industry conditions improve, commodity prices should support continued natural gas production in the United States.
-During 2015, petrochemical demand remained stable for NGLs as NGLs were a competitive feedstock when compared to crude oil derived feedstocks.
-We anticipate demand for NGLs by the petrochemical industry will continue in 2016 as chemical plants convert facilities from an oil-based feedstock to a NGL-based feedstock and as export facilities are brought into service.
+During 2016, petrochemical demand remained stable for NGLs as NGLs were a competitive feedstock when compared to crude oil derived feedstocks.
+We anticipate demand for NGLs by the petrochemical industry will continue in 2017 as chemical plants convert facilities from an oil-based feedstock to a NGL-based feedstock and as export facilities are brought into service.
 Although there can be, and has been, near-term volatility in NGL prices, longer term we believe there will be sufficient demand in NGLs to balance supply.